 Research shows the antibiotic telithromycin—sold under the brand name Ketek—causes autoimmune neuromuscular disease myasthenia gravis and acute liver failure.
-The Rottenstein Law Group compassionately advocates for those who have suffered from the harmful side effects of potentially dangerous drugs.

-What Is Ketek, and What Is It Prescribed For?
+What Is Ketek?
+When Is It Prescribed?

 Ketek is a brand name for the drug telithromycin.
 Made and sold by the French pharmaceutical company Sanofi-Aventis, this prescription medication is used to treat mild to moderate respiratory infections such as bronchitis, sinusitis, and pneumonia.